microsoft/playwright/docs/src/dialogs.md

 ```

 :::note
 [`event: Page.dialog`] listener **must handle** the dialog.
-Otherwise your action will stall, be it [`method: Page.click`], [`method: Page.evaluate`] or any other.
+Otherwise your action will stall, be it [`method: Locator.click`] or something else.
 That's because dialogs in Web are modals and therefore block further page execution until they are handled.
 :::

 As a result, the following snippet will never resolve: